 Wood spindles need to be cleaned before priming and painting.
-The protective lacquer on the surface also needs to be dulled so the primer and paint forms a strong bond.
+The protective lacquer on the surface should also be dulled so the primer and paint forms a strong bond.
 Cover the floors with drop cloths and scrub the wood with TSP (tri sodium phosphate), using a coarse scrubbing pad.
 I use the green Scotch-Brite pads.

 TSP etches and dulls the layer of lacquer on the surface.
 After the surface has been cleaned with TSP, wipe everything down with a little Dawn dish soap and a clean rag to remove leftover residue that can cause problems with primer and paint adhesion.